Statistical Data Analysis with SPSS: A Comprehensive Guide

 3. Descriptive Analysis

 The step summarizes data by using various measurements such as mean, median, mode, standard deviation and frequency distributions.
-Descriptive statistics gives a summary of data behaviour prior to the use of inferential tests.
+Descriptive statistics provide an overview of data behavior before advanced inferential tests are performed.
+In statistical data analysis with SPSS, descriptive analysis helps researchers understand data patterns and distributions efficiently.

 4. Inferential Analysis